Best Native Grasses for Bird Cover and Beneficial Insects

 Bottlebrush grass (Elymus hystrix)

-Bottlebrush grass is a woodland native that fits well in filtered shade.
-Its seed heads are slender and attractive, and its clumping habit provides modest cover without becoming too aggressive.
+Bottlebrush grass is a woodland native that thrives in filtered shade.
+Its narrow, upright seed heads are distinctive, and its clumping habit provides useful cover without becoming aggressive.

 Why it helps:

-- Useful in shade gardens and woodland margins
+- Works well in shade gardens and woodland margins

 - Seed heads may be taken by birds